-- Press the Windows + S keys then search for cmd and right-click on the most relevant result to open it as an administrator.
+- Press the Windows + S keys then search for cmd and right-click on the top result to open it as an administrator and get full privileges.

-Wait for the completion of the process.
-After you’ve finished, restart your computer and launch the Snipping Tool software to test if everything is working properly.
+Wait for the procedure to be completed.
+Restart your computer and run the Snipping Tool software to see if everything is operating properly.

 How do I change where screenshots go in Windows 11?